AequilibraE/aequilibrae/docs/source/installation.rst

 it is necessary to download Spatialite for Windows and inform and load it to the Python SQLite driver every time you connect to the database.

-One can download the appropriate version of the latest SpatiaLite release directly from its `project page <https://www.gaia-gis.it/gaia-sins/>`_ , or the cached versions on AequilibraE's website for
+One can download the appropriate version of the latest Spatialite release directly from its `project page <https://www.gaia-gis.it/gaia-sins/>`_ , or the cached versions on AequilibraE's website for
 `64-Bit Python <https://github.com/AequilibraE/aequilibrae/releases/tag/V.0.7.5>`_

-After unpacking the zip file into its own folder (say *D:/spatialite*), one can **temporarily** add the spatialite folder to system path environment variable, as follows:
+After unpacking the zip file into its own folder (say ``D:/spatialite``), one can *temporarily* add the spatialite folder to system path environment variable, as follows:

 ::